MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 This transformation is used to convert address values into a format that can be used on the destination fields.

-## Synchronization direction
+## Synchronization

-Data Integration projects synchronize data in only one direction.
-This system is therefore a single-master system.
-The flow through a project goes only from source to destination.
-The source always overwrites the destination.
-If you edit data in the destination so that it differs from the data in the source, and you then synchronize the project, the Data Integration project writes over the data in the destination system.
-A template can define either Dynamics 365 for Sales or Dynamics 365 for Operations as the source.

-Eventually, we plan to support a multi-master system.
-In a multi-master system, if the user edits data in either the source or the destination, the other system is updated.
-However, this feature isn’t yet implemented.
+A task within a data Integration projects synchronizes data in one direction.
+This means that a task can pull Account/Customer data from, for instance, Dynamics 365 for Sales and push to Dynamics 365 for Operations and then a second project can pull Product or Invoice or other data from Dynamics 365 for Operations and push it to Dynamics 365 for Sales.
+So, while there is single source, we can move data from different systems to each other.
+This is how the Prospect to Cash scenario is enabled.

 ## Business keys